leynos/bournemouth/docs/conditional-testing.md

 uv run python -m pytest -m "not cli"
 ```

+Alternatively, run `make test` to execute the entire suite using the
+configured environment.

 ## Best Practices

 1. **Use `pytest.importorskip`** for module-level skipping when the entire test file depends on optional dependencies